BryanYeh/Node-Shopify-App/README.md

 - Installing app
 - Approve/Decline (test) charge only
 - Everything leads up to empty dashboard page
-- Webhook for uninstall (untested, still need to remove webhook after uninstall)
+- Webhook for uninstall (need to save webhook id into database to remove from shopify)

 ### Shopify's End - App Settings (Default)